EpocDotFr/connectfour/README.md

 Beside the game itself, I use [PyInstaller](http://www.pyinstaller.org/) to generate the executables.
 It packs up all the game and its assets in a single executable file so players just have to run it with nothing to install.
-This task is performed by the `build_*` scripts to be ran in the corresponding OS.
+This task is performed by the `build_*` scripts to be run in the corresponding OS.

 Network gaming is done by [WebSockets](https://en.wikipedia.org/wiki/WebSocket) using [Autobahn](http://autobahn.ws/python/).
 A [master server](https://github.com/EpocDotFr/connectfour-master-server) (with the help of a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)
-API) is used to centralize all Connect Four games.
+API) is used to centralize all the online Connect Four games.

 ## Credits